Sleep With Varicose Veins

 Pick the Right Position

-To improve left-side sleeping comfort, use a body pillow or a pillow between your knees to preserve appropriate spinal alignment and relieve strain on your hips and lower back.
+To improve left-side sleeping comfort, use a body pillow or a varicose veins pillow between your knees to preserve appropriate spinal alignment and relieve strain on your hips and lower back.
 Consistently sleeping on your left side can help relieve leg pain caused by varicose veins.

 Keep It Cool